MooersLab/pymolsnips/README.md

 This webpage is two years out of date.
 The original developer of the extension is no longer supporting it.
 Two other developers have taken over the project because it is so valuable.
-There is a PyPI webpage for the project that has access to a wheel file for the nbextension and a tar file of the source code.
+There is a PyPi webpage for the project that has access to a wheel file for the nbextension and a tar file of the source code.
-This page also includes a link to the github page for this project.
+This page also includes a link to the GitHub page for this project.
 The GitHub page has the current information about installation trouble shooting.

 You should beware that the upgrading of *JupyterLab* in the future could lead to the breaking of your various *JupyterLab*extensions.